 Some primitive sites as mentioned before in the upper basin.
 There's not any good camping above the lake.

-The route we chose for the most part followed that suggested in G&M. If camped below and north of S. Zapata Lake, walk on up to the lake on the trail, then work around the east side of the lake and continue up valley along a smaller stream that empties into the lake on this SE side.
+The route we chose for the most part followed that suggested in G&M, except that now, with the demotion of Pt.
+13,660 to unranked status and the promotion of Pt.
+13,656 to ranked status, the distance you need to ridge walk has been shortened.
+If camped below and north of S. Zapata Lake, walk on up to the lake on the trail, then work around the east side of the lake and continue up valley along a smaller stream that empties into the lake on this SE side.
 Avoid the tongue of a huge rock glacier coming from the SW and follow sparse tundra, talus and perhaps snow upward in a SE direction for a while (quarter mile or so).
 Then, begin to swing more directly east and begin the more difficult ascent to the ridge high above that lies between Pt.
 13,618 and UN 13,660.
 As you ascend, you'll need to head in a more northerly direction if you want to avoid coming out at Pt.
 13,618.
-We came out on the ridge about a quarter mile NW of the point.
+We came out on the ridge about a quarter mile NW of the point, which placed us very close to 13,656.
+Depending on exactly where you come out, turn left or right to reach this newly ranked summit.
 As you climb toward this ridge, the tundra will soon play out and you will find yourself on mostly larger, broken rock talus that is reasonably stable.
 It should not slow progress too much.

-Once on the ridge, simply follow it NW to the UN13,660 summit.
+Once on the ridge, you can also follow it NW to the UN13,660 summit.
 The ridge seems quite narrow at points offering a nice "sky-walk" experience with impressive views in any direction.
-The ridge walk to the summit remains on mostly larger, broken rock.
+The ridge walk to this unranked summit remains on mostly larger, broken rock.
 Decide if you want to continue on to UN 13,577 along a connecting ridge to the east.
 Round-trip time to there and back from UN 13,660 will require about an hour.
 For the descent from UN 13,660, head back SE along the ridge toward Pt.
 13,618 for about .2 mile and then turn WSW down a pronounced couloir that drops all the way to South Zapata Lake.
-The couloir is bordered by rock walls on either side and in early season can offer a nice snow glissade down.
-Otherwise, the descent is on mostly unstable talus of varying sizes.
+The couloir is bordered by rock walls on either side and in early season can offer a nice snow glissade down, otherwise it may tend to be a "bowling alley."
+The descent is on mostly unstable talus of varying sizes.
 As you near the lake, there is some tundra again.

-UN 13,660 can also be climbed by at least two other routes.
-The first would be from California Peak to UN 13,577 south, then west to UN 13,660.
+UN 13,660/13,656 can also be climbed by at least two other routes.
+The first would be from California Peak to UN 13,577 south, then west to UN 13,660, then south .4 mile to UN 13,656.
 All of this ridge is easily manageable but long.
-A second way to climb UN 13,660 would be the Lily Lake Trail up the Huerfano Creek drainage.
+A second way to climb UN 13,660/13,656 would be the Lily Lake Trail up the Huerfano Creek drainage.
 From Lily Lake, you can ascend to the ridge that connects UN 13,577 and UN 13,660 and climb either summit.
 Bill Middlebrook has a nice summary of this Lily Lake route on 14ers.com.

 This route description includes a trip over UN13,660.
 We have sequenced UN 13,577 with UN 13,660.
 One-way mileage and elevation gain for UN 13,577 are measured from the summit of UN 13,660.
 Round-trip mileage and elevation gain assume completion of the sequence.
 Follow the approach route for UN 13,660 first.